Grant Awards Recipients

 Natalie Barlett Adjunct Assistant Professor of Psychology

-Natalie received a grant to cover expenses for a facilitator from the Pennsylvania Behavioral Health and Aging Coalition to lead the session of the learning experience, “A Taste of Dementia”.
-Participants, who were students in the course, “Human Development across the Lifespan”, were given a sense of what it must be like to live with dementia.
+Natalie received a grant to cover expenses for a facilitator from the Pennsylvania Behavioral Health and Aging Coalition to lead the session of the learning experience, “A Taste of Dementia.”
+Participants, who were students in the course, “Human Development across the Lifespan,” were given a sense of what it must be like to live with dementia.

 Robert Patierno Adjunct Professor of Art and Art History

 Robert was awarded $1000 to support a large-scale collaborative printing project carried out by students in his printmaking courses.
 Over the course of the semester the students prepared themselves with a working knowledge of relief printing.
-They then designed and executed three techniques of relief printmaking with the last print being black and white and 26” x36”.
+They then designed and executed three techniques of relief printmaking with the last print being black and white and 26” x 36”.
 A mobile large woodcut printing company to edition each student’s design and carving.
 The actual printing took place during Get Acquainted Day.

-Christopher Oechler Assistant Professor of Spanish
+Christopher Oechler Associate Professor of Spanish

 Christopher received funds to attend a performance of the Spanish drama, Valor, agravio y mujer in New York.
 This rarely performed work is a key text in SPAN 310 course on the golden age of Spanish literature.